ianmcginley/Home-Assistant-Examples/aquatemp/automations/readme.md

 ### Creating a Calculation of effective heatpump output ###
 This is a template sensor with some calculations in in that need to be explained.

-        {% set flow_rate_lpm = 2 %}
+        {% set flow_rate_lps = 2 %}

 Change the value to a best prediction of flow of water by your pump in litres per second

         {% set water_heat_capacity = 4.186 %}

 This is an accepted value for the specific heat capacity of PURE water, however due to salt, chlorine, calcium, magnesium etc in the pool water it might be different - and research suggests lower, but probably is not affecting the calculation at all.
 If you want to simplify, set to 4.0.
+Units are Joules per Kilogram of water per degree Celsius - J/kg·°C.

         {% set hp_state = state_attr('climate.aquatemp', 'power') %}